 Let’s start April 21′s highlights with a thought about that fireplug player and oftentimes Yankee manager, Billy Martin.
 Billy has been accused of being feisty, a disrupter, of burning out pitching staffs, of many other things.
 But he won often, handling several different teams.
-This day in 1977 he reacted to a 2-8 slump in the previous 10 games by throwing up his hands in despair and choosing the day’s lineup by drawing player’s names out of a hat.
+This day in 1977 he reacted to a 2-8 slump in the previous 10 games by throwing up his hands in despair and choosing the day’s lineup by drawing players’ names out of a hat.
 First baseman Chris Chambliss was buried in the eight hole, but he drove in five runs with two doubles and a homer in an 8-6 Yankee win.

 Never a bad time for another nod to Elston Howard, who was taken from us too early, and therefore never got to come back to the Baseball Cathedral and throw a lot of ceremonial first pitches as did his teammates, and who has missed so many of his daughter’s wonderful renditions of the National Anthem at the Stadium too.
 On April 21, 1967, Ellie homered to deny Boston rookie Bill Rohr another shutout over the team, just as he had singled with two outs in the ninth the week before to break up the kid’s no-hitter.
-Rohr and the Sox outpointed Mel Stottlemyre and the Yanks 6-1 that day.
+Rohr and the Sox outpointed Mel Stottlemyre and the Yanks 6-1 in this day’s rematch.

-The Blue Jays used six pitchers in eight innings while Roger Clemens was retiring the side in order in five of seven innings in a 9-2 whipping on Sunday, April 21, 2002.
+The Blue Jays used six pitchers in eight innings while Roger Clemens was retiring the side in order in five of seven frames in a 9-2 whipping on Sunday, April 21, 2002.
 Alfonso Soriano waited until Chris Carpenter‘s second pitch to smack one to dead center for a 1-0 lead.
 He and Bernie Williams scored twice apiece; and Jason Giambi homered as well.

 The reason the Indians drew 79,000-plus to a double dip vs. the Yankees on April 21, 1950, is that they were hot, having won nine of 11.
 But Joe DiMaggio drove in six runs on two homers, including a grand slam, in the first game, and Eddie Lopat and Allie Reynolds got the W’s in a 14-5, 12-4 “Bombers” sweep.